San Diego: Colleges and universities

 According to education rankings released by the U.S. Census Bureau in 2017, 44.4% of San Diegans (city, not county) ages 25 and older hold bachelor's degrees, compared to 30.9% in the United States as a whole.
-Wallethub ranks San Diego as the 23rd-most educated city in the United States, based on these figures.

 The largest university in the area is the University of California, San Diego (UC San Diego).
 The university is the southernmost campus of the University of California system and is the second largest employer in the city.
 It has the seventh largest research expenditure in the country.

 Other public colleges and universities in the city include San Diego State University (SDSU) and the San Diego Community College District, which includes San Diego City College, San Diego Mesa College, and San Diego Miramar College.